GuanceCloud/datakit/README.md

 DataKit building relies on some external tools/libs, we must install them all before compile the source code.

-> - We recommend to build source on Ubuntu 20.04+, other linux distribition may failed to install these dependencies.
+> - **We recommend to build source on Ubuntu 20.04+**, other linux distribition may failed to install these dependencies.
 We do not support build DataKit on Windows.
 > - Please build the project with `make`, we haven't testing with Golang/VSCode IDEs

 ### Setup Golang